Video tutorials

 The registration translates and rotates Image A. By applying Relative dosimetry, it will also change the Math factor that multiplies A pixel values.

-Select the points that will be included in the registration with a ROI.
+Select the region that will be included in the registration with a ROI.
 Otherwise, the registration will use all the pixels on both images.

 Click on Calculate.
-After few seconds, the registration will apply an affine transformation on Image A to register both images.
+After a few seconds, the registration will apply an affine transformation to Image A to register both images.

 Troubleshooting 1:

-If the images are too far away from each other or the rotation between them is too large, the registration will fail.
-Pre-register both images previously.
+If the images are too far apart from each other, or the rotation between them is too large, the registration will fail.
+Pre-register both images beforehand.

 Troubleshooting 2: